 HDR is one of those things that beginning photographers should learn sooner than later.
 It sounds more overwhelming that it is.
 Once you understand how to approach it, go out and practice it.
 Make mistakes.
-Try different settings and add different effects.
+Try different settings and add various effects.

 As with most things, the more you practice, the better you’ll get.

 There are plenty of resources for classes, training, and books.
 In the town where I reside, there’s even a local photography Meetup organizer, Ray Mabry, who has photography workshops to learn shooting techniques in a classroom setting, and then go outside and practice them together as a group.

 If your dream is to learn how to use HDR photography, here are 8 great HDR photography guides, tutorials, classes, and techniques: